This article may be helpful if you are:

 The Banyans is available 24/7 to help you begin your journey towards alcohol addiction and dependency recovery.
 You can call our expert team any time for a confidential discussion on 1300 226 926 or submit an online enquiry to learn how we can help you rediscover the fullness of life.

-This article was reviewed by Senior Psychologist and Clinical Director Peter Hayton, at The Banyans Healthcare Group.
+This article was reviewed by Psychologist Peter Hayton, at The Banyans Healthcare Group.

 References: